Skip to content

 Diagnostics

-All diagnostics emitted by the loader, schema guard, normaliser, and resolver are normalised via toTokenDiagnostic.
-The TokenDiagnostic interface is compatible with Language Server Protocol conventions and includes related information with URI-anchored ranges.
-Format diagnostics for terminal output or logging with formatTokenDiagnostic:
+All diagnostics emitted by the loader, schema guard, normaliser, and resolver surface as domain events with stable codes, optional pointers, and spans.
+Format diagnostics for terminal output or logging with formatDiagnostic:

 ts